-For all the dangers of travelling and partaking in adventurous activities across the world, there is one challenge which is universal across all outdoor pursuits.
+For all the dangers of travelling and partaking in adventurous activities across the world, there is one challenge which is universal across all outdoor pursuits – and that’s sun protection.

 Unfortunately, it’s also one which is often overlooked by many with more extreme threats occupying the mind.
-We’re talking about the damage that the sun can result in if proper measures are not taken to protect ourselves.
+We’re talking about the damage that improper sun protection can cause in the long and short term.

 It may seem trivial compared to the threat of falling rocks when climbing mountains or capsizing while white-water rafting, but it’s something that can become extremely serious if we ignore the dangers of the sun.

 The fact that it affects pretty much all outdoor pursuits makes it that much more important.
-With that in mind, we teamed up with Outdoor Research to explain exactly how you can protect yourself from the sun when outdoors.
+With that in mind, we teamed up with Outdoor Research to explain exactly how you can ensure complete sun protection when outdoors.

 Ultimately, our first line of defence against the sun is the clothing that we wear.
 There is no substitute for keeping covered up, but it’s important to be aware that not just any old clothing will do.